A sublimation printer with Polycrylic for Sublimation.

 • It requires some preparation and curing time, as you need to sand, clean, and dry the substrate before applying polyacrylic and wait for it to dry entirely before sublimating.

-• It can be affected by humidity and temperature, as it may not dry properly or evenly in humid or cold environments.
+• Humidity and temperature can affect it, as it may not dry properly or evenly in humid or cold environments.

-• It can create bubbles or brush marks if not applied carefully and evenly, affecting the quality of your sublimation prints.
+• If not applied carefully and evenly, it can create bubbles or brush marks, affecting the quality of your sublimation prints.

 How to Use Polycrylic for Sublimation: Step by Step